Kerala Janapaksham (Secular): Fourth Faction

-Fourth faction led by Kallada Das decided to retain the party and join the National Democratic Alliance.
+A faction led by Kallada Das decided to join the National Democratic Alliance.
 Later this faction merged with Kerala Congress (Thomas).
 In 2018, Kerala Congress (Secular) Kalalda Das faction merged with Kerala Congress.

 Fifth Faction

-The group led by P. C. George, announced its decision to merge Kerala Janapaksham (Secular) with the Bharatiya Janata Party (BJP) on 31 January 2024.
+George's group merged with Kerala Janapaksham (Secular) with the Bharatiya Janata Party (BJP) on 31 January 2024.

-Assembly Elections
+Assembly elections

-On 2016 Kerala Legislative Assembly election PC George contested from Poonjar constituency as independent candidate and defeated all 3 fronts.

-Later he tried an alliance with BJP Led NDA and UDF however didn't successful on 2021 Kerala Legislative Assembly election he lost from poonjar constituency.
+In the 2016 Kerala Legislative Assembly election George contested Poonjar constituency as an independent candidate and won.
+Later he briefly allied with BJP-led NDA and UDF.
+In 2021 Kerala Legislative Assembly election George lost.